devashishmulye/redis-developer.github.io/docs/embedded-finance/rest-api.md

 ## Generate Token
 This API can be called multiple times for an eligible user, and is used to get a valid token that can be used by the Android App to initialize the SDK.

-::: warning Token Validity
+:::warning Token Validity
 - In case of **production** environment, the token is valid for **24 hours** and in **UAT** it is valid for **1 week**.
 - It is recommended to call this API everytime user clicks on the banner on app, so that a fresh token is issued for the user session everytime.
 :::

-::: tip Endpoint
+:::tip Endpoint
 POST **`base_url`/v1/user/token**
 :::